saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ## 3.05 Global Variables vs. Input Sets
 Duration: 0:04:00

-As the complexity and number of tests in your test suite increase, it's a best practice to parametrize test details and data to allow more flexibility.
+As the complexity and number of tests in your test suite increase, it's a best practice to name and store test details such as common variables or data sets to allow more flexibility.
 There are generally two ways to store data within API Fortress:

 * **Global Variables**
 * **Input Set**